For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Contribute to a collaborative problem solving exercise related to a local issue.
+- Contribute to a collaborative problem solving exercise related to a local issue

 Assessment

-91046 | 3 | Use design ideas to produce a conceptual design for an outcome to address a brief. | 6 | Journal presentation | No | No | Internal | Alternative school outfit |
+91356 | Technology 2.3 | Develop a conceptual design for an outcome | 6 | Internal | Portfolio |

 Other Information: